 However, if your employment by 32BJ SEIU or the 32BJ Benefit Funds is part-time or temporary and you have a job (or are on leave from a job) with a covered employer which provides eligibility for the Fund, then you are eligible to apply.

 As long as you are eligible for scholarship benefits on the first day of the application period, certain of your dependents are eligible to compete for a scholarship that year.
 Note that spouses are not eligible.
-Each dependent applicant for a scholarship must meet the following conditions on the first day of the application period in which the scholarship will be awarded.
+Each dependent applicant for a scholarship must meet the following conditions on the first day of the application period of the year in which the scholarship will be applied for.

 APPLICANT MUST BE ONE OF THE FOLLOWING: